Georgia Husband Fernando Guzman-Perez Murdered His Wife For Refusing Sex, Discarded Body In Trash Bags

 — Chris Jose (@ChrisJoseWSB) August 29, 2017

-As The Atlanta Journal-Constitution reports, Rodriguez-Vences’ sister reported her sister’s disappearance after Fernando Guzman-Perez told her that Yamilet had taken off during an argument.
+As the Atlanta Journal-Constitution reported, Rodriguez-Vences’ sister reported her sister’s disappearance after Fernando Guzman-Perez told her that Yamilet had taken off during an argument.
 Days later, investigators contacted Guzman-Perez in an attempt to locate his missing wife.

 When he was questioned, Fernando Guzman-Perez reportedly told police that he had attempted to entice his wife into having sex with him on October 7, 2015, and she refused.
 The Georgia husband claimed that when his wife indicated that she was leaving, he refused to allow her to take her cell phone.
 According to Guzman-Perez, the reason was that he had purchased the phone for her.